 - Add the swollen gelatin and dissolve.

-- Spray a 9×13 pan (or 9×9 inch pan for taller marshmallows) with bakers joy and pour the mixture into the pan
+- Spray a 9×13 pan with bakers joy or line with parchment paper (Even when I line with parchment paper I tend to use non stick spray to help) and pour the mixture into the pan

 - Cut into squares and dust with a mixture of cornstarch and icing sugar.